Skip to main content

 echo "This action will only run if the previous action was successful."

-echo "The exit code of the deploy's main task was ${action_outputs.stage.deploy.task.main.action.exec_command.exit_code}."
+echo "The exit code of the deploy's main task was ${pipeline.stage.deploy.task.main.outputs.exit_code}."

 EOF